Researching your whakapapa? Wondering where to start?

 Māori Land Court Minute Books Index

 An index only, covering all seven Māori Land Court Districts - Taitokerau, Waikato-Maniapoto, Waiariki, Tairawhiti, Takitimu, Aotea and Te Waipounamu.
 A resource for people looking for information about Māori land, their whakapapa (family history), hapu (sub-tribe).
-The index will let them know what Minute Book they will need to access to read the full text.
+The index will let you know what Minute Book you will need to access to read the full text.
 Ngā Wāhi Rangahau has most of the Tauranga Minute Books.

 You may find the following useful: